Lily Tomlin: 1965–1974: Career beginnings and breakthrough

-Tomlin's third comedy album, 1975's Modern Scream, a parody of movie magazines and celebrity interviews featured her performing as multiple characters, including Ernestine, Edith Ann, Judith, and Suzie.
-Her 1977 release Lily Tomlin On Stage, was an adaptation of her Broadway show that year.
-Each of these albums earned Tomlin additional Grammy nominations.

-Tomlin recorded a single/EP called "The Last Duet" with Barry Manilow.

-Motion pictures
+1975–1989: Film stardom and acclaim

-Tomlin made her dramatic debut in Robert Altman's Nashville, for which she was nominated for a Golden Globe Award for Best Supporting Actress and an Academy Award for Best Supporting Actress; she played Linnea Reese, a straitlaced, gospel-singing mother of two deaf children who has an affair with a womanizing country singer (played by Keith Carradine).
+Tomlin made her dramatic debut in Robert Altman's Nashville (1975), for which she was nominated for a Golden Globe Award for Best Supporting Actress and an Academy Award for Best Supporting Actress; she played Linnea Reese, a straitlaced, gospel-singing mother of two deaf children who has an affair with a womanizing country singer (played by Keith Carradine).
 The Oscar that year went to Lee Grant for her role in Shampoo.
 A comedy-mystery, The Late Show, teaming Tomlin with Art Carney, was a critical success in 1977.
 One of the few widely panned projects of Tomlin's career was 1978's Moment by Moment, directed and written by Wagner, which teamed Tomlin in a cross-generational older woman/younger man romance with John Travolta.
+Tomlin's third comedy album, 1975's Modern Scream, a parody of movie magazines and celebrity interviews, featured her performing as multiple characters, including Ernestine, Edith Ann, Judith, and Suzie.
+Her 1977 release Lily Tomlin On Stage was an adaptation of her Broadway show that year.
+Each of these albums earned Tomlin additional Grammy nominations.
+Tomlin recorded a single/EP called "The Last Duet" with Barry Manilow in 1980.